FlowFuse/website/development/index.md

 by the CTO.
 This meeting includes 3 parts: a retrospective on the last release, complete scheduling for the next release, and kick off development for the next release.

+### What to work on

+For each release a selection of epics is being worked on.
+When an epic assigned to a milestone there will be developments to complete it, however it might not be fully completed and closed in the assigned milestone.

+Epics are assigned to one or more individuals responsible for executing the work and keeping the epics up-to-date.

+Stories and tasks are assigned by the assignee of the associated epic, depending on how the work is distributed.

+#### Milestones are overscheduled

+As epics and stories are assigned to milestones, it's unlikely there's not enough work to be done.
+On the flipside, this means that not all scheduled epics or stories will be completed.

 ### Launch Lunch